sb-ncbr/rings-conformation-validation/README.md

    - If you're not familiar with Git or GitHub, you can download the project as a ZIP archive.
      - [Download](https://github.com/sb-ncbr/rings-conformation-validation/archive/refs/heads/main.zip)
      - Once downloaded, extract the ZIP archive to a directory on your computer.
-     - Open a terminal or command propmt inside the project folder (rings-conformation-validation).
+     - Open a terminal or command prompt inside the project folder (rings-conformation-validation).

 2. **Install Python 3.10**: Download and install Python 3.10 from the official website: [Python Downloads](https://www.python.org/downloads/)